cherya/ChatAchievementsBot/README.md

 }
 ```
 #####Note
-    *if listen_chats is not specified bot will listen every message from every chat
+- If listen_chats is not specified bot will listen every message from every chat
-    *if log_chat is not specified log will be printed to stdout
+- If log_chat is not specified log will be printed to stdout

 Then
 ```